 Click Here for tab for La Grange by ZZ Top

-The legendary Texan blues rock group who have equally legendary beards to match.
-After an initial stint in the early ’70s followed by a brief hiatus.
-ZZ Top returned in 1979 with a new image and style that garnered them massive commercial success.
-With over 50 million albums sold worldwide and a plethora of songs that we as musicians can enjoy learning.
+The legendary Texan blues-rock group who have equally legendary beards to match.
+After an initial stint in the early ’70s, ZZ Top returned in 1979 with a new image and style that garnered them massive commercial success, including over 50 million albums sold worldwide and a plethora of songs that we as musicians can enjoy learning.

 This song will have you testing your blues groove, while only using a handful of notes that follow a pretty typical blues chord progression.
 As a bassist, you will be carrying both the rhythm and feel of the song, so it’s important to play as loud and confidently as you can.